Tanith Lee: Themes

 Lee's writing frequently featured nonconformist interpretations of fairy tales, vampire stories, myths, and the fantasy genre; as well as themes of feminism and sexuality.
 She also wrote lesbian fiction under the pseudonym Esther Garber.
 Other than feminism and sexuality, Lee used a wide range of other themes in her stories.
 From 1975 to 1980, she began writing Gothic science fiction; her first Gothic novel "Sabella or the Bloodstone" features themes of loneliness and fear.
 Lee's most celebrated story "Elle Est Trois", which examines the relationship between self-destruction and creativity "has themes of psychosis and sexuality, the subjugation of women, and the persuasive power of myth interwoven through it".
 Myth is again apparent (along with race) in her stories "The Storm Lord", "Anackire", and "The White Serpent".
 Three unique horror series were produced by Lee in the '90s; the first story, The Book of the Damned, features themes of body thievery and shape-shifting.
 Themes of homophobia, racism, and sexism are seen in Lee's sequence The Blood Opera, and The Venus Cycle features themes of love, loss, and revenge.
-Her collection Disturbed By Her Song features themes of eroticism, despair, isolation, and the pressure of an unforgiving and unwelcoming society.
+Her collection Disturbed by Her Song features themes of eroticism, despair, isolation, and the pressure of an unforgiving and unwelcoming society.
 These themes reoccur in her 1976 novel Don't Bite the Sun where the characters are involved in a very erotic lifestyle and the protagonist experiences despair.
 Eroticism shows up again in her novel "Death's Master" which examines the childhood origins of eroticism and the "later conflicts that arise from it".
-The sequel to Don't Bite the Sun, Drinking Sapphire Wine, is thematically similar to her other works, in that it features themes of Death and renewal, sexuality, and love.
+The sequel to Don't Bite the Sun, Drinking Sapphire Wine, is thematically similar to her other works, in that it features themes of death and renewal, sexuality, and love.
 The theme of recognition also appears in Drinking Sapphire Wine, where the characters are forced to recognize others and themselves in a world where physical form is so readily alterable.

 Influences

-Tanith Lee was influenced by multiple genres, including other writers, music, movies, and "small things".
-Her Flat Earth Series was inspired by a game she played with her mother; some of her other works are influenced by fairy tales her mother told her.
+Lee was influenced by multiple genres, as well as various media formats including music and film.
+Her Flat Earth series was inspired by a game she played with her mother; some of her other works are influenced by fairy tales her mother told her.
 Much of her work comes from "small things" rather than major inspirations.

 Authors

-Lee was inspired by writers and playwrights, including Graham Greene, Rebecca West, Elizabeth Bowen, Jack Vance, Fritz Leiber, Theodore Sturgeon, Angela Carter, Jane Gaskell, Charles Dickens, William Shakespeare, William Blake, Anton Chekov, Harold Pinter, Tennessee Williams, Arthur Miller, Ibsen, August Strindberg, Ivan Turgenev, Ivan Bunin, James, Rosemary Sutcliff, Mary Renault, Jean Rhys, John Fowles, John le Carré, Brontë family, E.M.
-Forster, W. Somerset Maugham, Isabel Allende, Margaret Atwood, Ruth Rendell, Lawrence Durrell, Elroy Flecker, and Ted Hughes.
-Lee considered Virginia Woolf and C.S.
-Lewis to be influential on her from a young age.
+Lee was inspired by writers and playwrights, including Graham Greene, Rebecca West, Elizabeth Bowen, Jack Vance, Fritz Leiber, Theodore Sturgeon, Angela Carter, Jane Gaskell, Charles Dickens, William Shakespeare, William Blake, Anton Chekhov, Harold Pinter, Tennessee Williams, Arthur Miller, Henrik Ibsen, August Strindberg, Ivan Turgenev, Ivan Bunin, Henry James, Rosemary Sutcliff, Mary Renault, Jean Rhys, John Fowles, John le Carré, the Brontë family, E. M. Forster, W. Somerset Maugham, Isabel Allende, Margaret Atwood, Ruth Rendell, Lawrence Durrell, Elroy Flecker, and Ted Hughes.
+Lee considered Virginia Woolf and C. S. Lewis to be influential on her from a young age.